Scriptkidd98/AppBits/README.md

 ## Contribution Guidelines

+All components must be developed in vanilla (HTML, CSS, JavaScript)

 HTML must be fully accessible, for keyboard and screen reader users.

 Algorithms must follow best software practices.